1. Home

 Road of 100 Castles

-The BEST way to see the Water Castles… and get a bit of exercise… take a bike tour.
-The Münsterland is FLAT, and covered in Bike Lanes.
-It’s no wonder there are 2 bikes per person in the area!
-The official Road of 100 Castles is a well marked route that stretches 960 Kilometers… but don’t panic!
-The route is also broken into 4 shorter routes (around 200 Kilometers each).
-Or you can just make a day of it.
+The BEST way to see the Water Castles… and get some exercise… is to take a bike tour.
+The Münsterland is FLAT and covered in Bike Lanes.
+It’s no wonder there are two bikes per person in the area!
+The official Road of 100 Castles is a well-marked route that stretches 960 Kilometers, but don’t panic!
+The route is broken into four shorter routes (around 200 Kilometers each).
+Or you can make a day of it.

 Information about the Road of 100 Castles

-This website breaks down the North, South, East and West routes of the Route… and includes maps, GPS coordinates, sights, and even helps with booking accommodations.
-The site is in German, but you can run it through a translator.
+This website breaks down the routes on the Route, including maps, GPS coordinates, and sights, and it even helps with booking accommodations.
+The site is in German, but you can use a translator.

 Click HERE–> 100 Schlösser Route